altescy/logexp/README.md

 ## Tutorial

-In this tutorial we'll implement a simple worker for machine learning with [`scikit-leran`](https://scikit-learn.org/).
+In this tutorial we'll implement a simple worker for machine learning with [`scikit-learn`](https://scikit-learn.org/).
 And then, let me introduce some operations to manage experiments and executions.

 ### 1. Create worker

-This worker train `RandomForestClassifier` and save trained model.
+This worker trains `RandomForestClassifier` and saves a trained model.

 Worker needs to inherit `logexp.BaseWorker`.
 In `config` method, you can define worker parameters, that are logged automatically.